 Now Closed: Uncle Sam’s

-It has been six years since Uncle Sam’s closed its doors for the final time.
+More than five years have passed since Uncle Sam’s closed for the final time.

 Uncle Sam's